 1913 – 1916

-Although the K-R-I-T Motor Car logo features a swastika, the company has no connection to Germany.
-The automaker used the provocative symbol in the mid-1910s when it was not yet associated with the Nazi regime; a cross with arms bent at right angles was previously considered a representation of the sun.
-The swastika is placed inside a blue circle and is accompanied by the letters “K,” “R,” “I,” and “T.” The full name of the brand and its hometown, Detroit, Michigan, are written on the outer gray ring.
+The K-R-I-T Motor Car logo features a swastika, but the company has no connection to Germany.
+The automaker used this symbol in the mid-1910s before it became associated with the Nazi regime.
+At that time, the swastika, a cross with arms bent at right angles, was seen as a representation of the sun.
+The swastika is inside a blue circle with the letters “K,” “R,” “I,” and “T.” The brand’s full name and hometown, Detroit, Michigan, are on the outer gray ring.